 Prepare yourself for advanced study in a number of areas, including English, linguistics, philosophy, African American studies, women and gender studies, law, history, politics and sustainability.
 When you've completed this certificate, you also are prepared for businesses and industries that require effective explanation and analysis of complex ideas, texts and systems.

-Degree Awarded: Certificate Critical Theory (Graduate Certificate)
+Certificate Awarded: Critical Theory

 The certificate program in critical theory provides students with opportunity for advanced study in critical and contemporary theory.
 It promotes the skills required for the use and interpretation of concepts from continental philosophy and from the theoretical trends that have followed over the last two centuries.
 The program offers tools for creating a critical engagement with society and for the production of new cultural texts and ideas.
 Myriad developments in theory cut across disciplines in the arts, humanities, social sciences, and the technical and physical sciences.
 Students find a wide variety of existing and new courses to apply toward the certificate.